Grade System

 Grades for Completion of Degree Requirements

-The overall evaluation of degree requirements (for the MQP, the IQP and the Sufficiency) will be graded in the student's respective grade system.
+The overall evaluation of degree requirements (for the MQP, the IQP and the Humanities and Arts Requirement) will be graded in the student’s respective grade system.
 The transcript will contain an abstract describing the content of the completed project.

 No Record (NR)

 The NR (No Record) grade is assigned by a faculty member for course or project work for which credit has not been earned.
 This grade applies to PLAN students (admitted, degree-seeking) only.
-The NR grade does not appear on the students' official transcripts, nor is it used in the calculation of satisfactory academic progress.
+The NR grade does not appear on the students’ transcripts or grade reports.

 Incomplete (I)

-An I grade, when assigned, will be changed to NR after one term unless extended in writing by the instructor to the Registrar's Office.
-The I grade is not assigned for Qualifying Projects or the Sufficiency.
+An I grade, when assigned, will be changed to NR after one term unless extended in writing by the instructor to the Registrar’s Office.
+The I grade is not assigned for Qualifying Projects.

 Satisfactory Progress (SP)